Working Groups in 2020-2021

 - that host a lecture series

 Applications for new working groups or renewals are solicited in the late spring.
 Click on Calls for Funding for application information.
-The deadline for applications for Working Groups for 2019-2020 is 15 May 2019.

 Membership in Working Groups is normally open to the University of Toronto community, and may also be open to qualified individuals outside the University of Toronto.
 Membership is granted at the discretion of the group leader(s), upon request.
 If you are interested in joining a Working Group, please contact the leader(s) of this group to request membership.